 Figure 40: Principle 2-D field map mesh as used by TOSCA, and the (O;X,Y) particle coordinate frame.
-(A), (B): Cartesian mesh in the (X,Y) plane, the mesh increments are ΔX and ΔY ; (A) illustrates a 9-point interpolation grid and (B) a 25-point interpolation grid.
-(C) : Polar mesh and moving Cartesian frame (O;X,Y) along a reference arc with radius RM, as used during stepwise integration; the mesh increments are $\Delta \alpha$ and ΔR ; In all three cases, during integration the interpolation grid is centered on the mesh node closest to particle location
+(A), (B): Cartesian mesh in the (X,Y) plane, the mesh increments are $\Delta X$ and $\Delta Y$ ; (A) illustrates a 9-point interpolation grid and (B) a 25-point interpolation grid.
+(C): Polar mesh and moving Cartesian frame (O;X,Y) along a reference arc with radius RM, as used during stepwise integration; the mesh increments are $\Delta \alpha$ and $\Delta R$ ; In all three cases, during integration the interpolation grid is centered on the mesh node closest to particle location

 The total number of field data files to be read is determined by the MOD[.MOD2] flag (see below) and by the parameter IZ that appears in the data list following the keyword.
-Each of these files contains the field components B_X , B_Y , B_Z on an (X, Y) mesh.
-IZ = 1 for a 2-D map, and in this case B_X and B_Y are assumed zero all over the map11.
-For a 3-D map with mid-plane symmetry, described with a set of 2-D maps at various Z, then MOD=0 and $IZ \ge 2$, and thus, the first data file whose name follows in the data list is supposed to contain the median plane field (assuming Z = 0 and $B_X = B_Y = 0$), while the remaining IZ - 1 file(s) contain the IZ - 1 additional planes in increasing Z order.
-For arbitrary 3-D maps, no symmetry assumed, then MOD=1 and the total number of maps (whose names follow in the data list) is IZ, such that map number [IZ/2] + 1 is the Z = 0 elevation one.
+Each of these files contains the field components $B_X$ , $B_Y$ , $B_Z$ on an (X,Y) mesh.
+IZ=1 for a 2-D map, and in this case $B_X$ and $B_Y$ are assumed zero all over the map.
+For a 3-D map with mid-plane symmetry, described with a set of 2-D maps at various Z, then MOD=0 and $IZ\geq 2$ , and thus, the first data file whose name follows in the data list is supposed to contain the median plane field (assuming Z=0 and $B_X=B_Y=0$ ), while the remaining IZ-1 file(s) contain the IZ-1 additional planes in increasing Z order.
+For arbitrary 3-D maps, no symmetry assumed, then MOD=1 and the total number of maps (whose names follow in the data list) is IZ, such that map number [IZ/2]+1 is the Z=0 elevation one.

-The field map data file has to be filled with a format that fits the FORTRAN reading sequence.
-The following is an instance, details and possible updates are to be found in the source file ' fmapw.f':
+The field map data file has to be be filled with a format that fits the FORTRAN reading sequence.
+The following is an instance, details and possible updates are to be found in the source file fmapw.f: